pexip/os-rabbitmq-server/deps/ra/README.md

 ## Copyright and License

-(c) 2017-2020, VMware Inc or its affiliates.
+(c) 2017-2022, VMware Inc or its affiliates.

-Double licensed under the ASL2 and MPL2.0.
+Dual licensed under the Apache License Version 2.0 and Mozilla Public License Version 2.0.

+This means that the user can consider the library to be licensed under **any of the licenses from the list** above.
+For example, you may choose the Apache Public License 2.0 and include this library into a commercial product.

 See [LICENSE](./LICENSE) for details.